davidtwco/rfcs/text/0000-build-std.md

 [panic-strategies]: #panic-strategies-1

 Panic strategies are unlike other profile settings insofar as they influence which crates and flags are passed to the standard library.
-For example. if `panic = "unwind"` were set in the Cargo profile then the `panic_unwind` feature would need to be provided to `std` and `-Cpanic=unwind` passed to suggest that the compiler use that panic runtime.
+For example, if `panic = "unwind"` were set in the Cargo profile then the `panic_unwind` feature would need to be provided to `std` and `-Cpanic=unwind` passed to suggest that the compiler use that panic runtime.